Lance Stroll

 Career analysis

 Formula One’s most criticised driver is probably Lance Stroll.
-We all know he would have left the series long ago if it wasn’t for his father’s investments.
+We all know he would have been forced to leave the series long ago if it wasn’t for his father’s investments.
 With that said, there have been worse pay drivers in the history of F1.
 The problem is that he is arguably the only one still left in 2025.

 Stroll has the worst teammate record of all the experienced drivers.
 He lost substantially to an old Felipe Massa in his rookie season.
 He barely beat lowly-ranked Sergey Sirotkin in 2018 before being destroyed by Sergio Perez the following two seasons.
 Very tough start to his career.

 Things began to look brighter when he beat an over-the-hill Sebastian Vettel 21-19 in races.
-Some fans argued that Stroll had improved, but this was debunked when Fernando Alonso came to Aston Martin and had a great 2023 campaign, while Stroll’s performances were, shall we say, worse than you’d expect.
-To be fair, he did enter that season injured.
+Some fans argued that Stroll had improved, but this was debunked when Fernando Alonso came to Aston Martin and had a great 2023 campaign, while Stroll’s performances were, shall we say, much worse than you’d expect.
+To be fair, he did enter that season injured but at some point the excuses simply lose their validity.

 There were signs of Stroll getting closer to Alonso over the course of the 2024 season.
 The Spaniard still had the upper hand, but Stroll would occasionally beat him.